Table of Contents

 Alternative Uses of Wild Violets

-If you’re looking for a science project, violets can be used as a litmus test.
+If you’re looking for a science project, viola can be used as a litmus test.

 Around here, they may already be in your lawn along with dandelions, coming up in May.
 Interestingly, like trillium, ants disperse the seeds.